 I want to share my passion for aero gardening, including ideas, tips and tricks, interact with beginners and advanced aero Gardner lovers.
-Aero gardening is a flexible indoor fun activity that is convenient and suitable for children and adults, imagine sharing the joy of watching your plants grow indoors and in water, in the kitchen or some other area within the home.
+Aero gardening is a flexible indoor fun activity convenient and suitable for children and adults; imagine sharing the joy of watching your plants grow indoors and in water, in the kitchen or some other area within the home.

 Once the crop is ready to harvest, picking something fresh for one of your favourite dishes, especially when you finish work late and the shops are closed.

 Dried herbs are handy to have in the cupboard, but they never seem to have the same taste as fresh.